 - Sacramento, the state capital--one and one-half hours northeast

 - Santa Cruz beaches and Monterey Peninsula--two hours south

 - San Jose and the Silicon Valley--30 to 45 minutes south via freeways

 The Hayward campus recreational facilities include a 20,000 square foot main gymnasium, a dance studio, swimming pools, racquetball/tennis/volleyball courts, several playing fields and a par course.
-The new 53,000 square foot Recreation and Wellness center, funded by student fees, opened in 2010, with a multi-court gym for basketball, volleyball, or badminton; an elevated jogging track; a fitness center with free weights and machines; multipurpose fitness and activity rooms for aerobics, martial arts and dancing; and a juice bar in the lobby.
+The 53,000 square foot Recreation and Wellness center, funded by student fees, opened in 2010, with a multi-court gym for basketball, volleyball, or badminton; an elevated running track; two fitness centers with free weights and machines; multipurpose fitness and activity rooms for aerobics, martial arts and dancing; locker rooms; and a juice bar in the lobby.

 In addition to its own facilities, activities, and intramural sports, Cal State East Bay's campuses are close to San Francisco and other Bay Area cities that provide unique cultural opportunities including museums, libraries, art galleries, aquariums, planetariums, theater, sports events, and concerts.

 Hiking trails are near both campuses.
 The extensive Garin and Dry Creek-Pioneer East Bay Regional Parks are located immediately southeast of the Hayward campus.
 Beautiful Mt.
 Diablo and the Lime Ridge open space are adjacent to the Concord campus.
 In addition, proximity to the Pacific Ocean and Sierra Nevada mountains offers recreational diversion as well as excellent laboratories for educational studies.